Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Fluctuation Operators

-With solutions now in hand for the EOM's - exact for the $R$ case and perturbative for the $P,Q$ cases - we proceed to the next stage, i.e. the quadratic level fluctuations.
-These lead to the pre-factors multiplying the exponential of the action.
-For this we must first simplify the rotated matrix for the case of equal parameters. \\ \textbf{Diagonal Case:} The $p,q$ instantons travel together along the diagonal $\theta = \pi/4$ in $p,q$ space with $\dot{p}_c = \dot{q}_c$ and $\dot{\theta}= \ddot{\theta} = 0.$ Having an exact solution vastly simplifies matters.
-Linear motion eliminates all non-inertial couplings and off-diagonal terms in $\mathcal{M}_{rot}$, Eq.~\ref{Mrot}.
-With $p_c = q_c = \tanh\omega_+ \tau/2$, the potentials are:
+With solutions now in hand for the EOM's - exact for the diagonal case and approximate for the edge instantons - we proceed to the next stage, i.e. the quadratic level fluctuations around the classical solutions.
+These lead to pre-factors multiplying the exponential of the action.
+In every case below we shall summarize the stability criteria and spectrum of the fluctuation operators, most of which are of the P\"oschl-Teller type, the treatment of which is spread over several classic textbooks \cite{Landau, Flugge, Kleinert}.